AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 const imageData = await imaging.createImageDataFromBuffer(arrayBuffer, options)
 ```

 Image data that is used for layer masks or document selections uses a single grayscale component.
-When creating such data, use `components: 1`, `colorSpace: "Grayscale"` and `colorProfile: "Generic Gray Profile"` as shown in the following example:
+When creating such data, use `components: 1`, `colorSpace: "Grayscale"` and `colorProfile: "Gray Gamma 2.2"` as shown in the following example:

 ```javascript
 const width = 30;